deholic-cwc/Black-Scholes-model/README.md

-The most basic form of the Black-Scholes model.
+The basic form of the Black-Scholes model.